qqquan/t2p5_mpc/README.md

 `y`: vehicle state of y-axis position in meters
 `v`: vehicle state of speed in meter/second
-`psi`: vehicle state of orientation in radians `delta`: acturation command of steering angle in radians `a`: acturation command of acceleration in m^2/s `f()`: polyfit based on the lane waypoints
+`psi`: vehicle state of orientation in radians `delta`: actuation command of steering angle in radians `a`: actuation command of acceleration in m^2/s
+`f()`: polyfit based on the lane waypoints
 `cte`: cross track error
 `epsi`: orientation error